Why is the sun’s atmosphere hotter than its surface?

-Category: Space Hits: 3The sun’s atmosphere via Mongta Studio/ Shutterstock.
+Category: Space Hits: 5The sun’s atmosphere via Mongta Studio/ Shutterstock.

 By Marianna Korsos, Aberystwyth University and Huw Morgan, Aberystwyth University